-- a) Place shifter in neutral position. - b) Pull split ring straight out the side of the unit, and hook the ring over the lower rear hydro control shield bolt. - c) Start engine.
+- a) Pull split ring straight out the side of the unit, and hook the ring over the lower rear hydro control shield bolt. - b) Start engine.
 Refer to the following guidelines for further starting suggestions.

 To engage pump drive (disengage cold start kit)